grafana/loki/docs/sources/get-started/quick-start.md

 ## Before you begin

-Use the [Interactive Learning Environment](#interactive-learning-environment) to skip installing Docker and Docker Compose.
+You can use the [Interactive Learning Environment](#interactive-learning-environment) to skip installing Docker and Docker Compose.

 - Install [Docker](https://docs.docker.com/install)
 - Install [Docker Compose](https://docs.docker.com/compose/install)